surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.55.1-b.1 =
+= 3.55.1-b.2 =

-(2018/03/07) Fixed a variable name typo in a call to `WpssoMeta::must_be_extended()`.
-Added a list of human-readable checked IDs when the "Show Cache Purge Count on Update" option is checked *and* the WP_DEBUG contant is true.
+(2018/03/08) Fixed a variable name typo in a call to `WpssoMeta::must_be_extended()`.
+Fixed the admin edit page 'SSO Schema' column value not getting refreshed on update.

 = 3.55.0 =